Understanding image motion with group representations

-In our work, we use the group properties of motion as the basis for learning to represent motion.
-To our knowledge, we are the first to exploit these properties for unsupervised representation learning.
-Other groups have used temporal information as a signal to learn representations.
-However, these representations are typically of static image content rather than motion.
-One approach is to learn representations that are stable between temporally adjacent frames \cite{wang2015unsupervised}.
-This approach has its origins in slow feature analysis \cite{wiskott2002slow} and is motivated by the notion that latents that vary slowly are often behaviorally relevant.
-More similar to the present work is \cite{misra2016shuffle}, which shuffles the order of images to learn representations of image content.
-Unlike our work, their approach is designed to capture single image properties that can be correlated with temporal order rather than motion itself.
-Their shuffling procedure does not respect the properties that form the basis of our learning technique.
-Other works exploring unsupervised learning from sequences include \cite{jayaraman2015learning}, which learns a representation equivariant to the egomotion of the camera, and \cite{agrawal2015learning}, which learns to represent images by explicitly regressing the egomotion between two frames.
-However, neither of these papers attempt to learn to represent motion; instead, they use motion as a learning cue.
+Other works that learn from sequences typically focus on static image content rather than motion.
+Of these, the most similar to ours is \cite{misra2016shuffle}, which shuffles the order of images in a sequence to learn representations of image content.
+Their approach is designed to capture single image properties that are correlated with temporal order rather than motion itself and their shuffling procedure does not preserve the group properties forming the basis of our learning technique.
+A related approach is slow feature analysis (\cite{wiskott2002slow}), which is motivated by the notion that slowly varying latents are often behaviorally relevant.
+Other works exploring learning from sequences include \cite{jayaraman2015learning}, which learns a representation equivariant to the egomotion of the camera, and \cite{agrawal2015learning}, which learns to represent images by explicitly regressing the egomotion between two frames.
+Instead of learning to represent motion, these works use labeled motion as a learning cue.